mlange-42/cdda-tools/README.md

    * Full-text search & replace
 * `note`: Add Overmap notes
 * `find`: Find Overmap terrain types, and maybe later also monsters and items
-* `show-data`: Browse the game's JSON data hierarchically or by ID search
+* `show-data`: Browse the game's JSON data hierarchically or by search

 ## Installation